AdrianOrlow/files-api/README.md

 ## Getting started

-Firstly, rename `config.sample.json` to `config.json` and fill all the fields with your data.
+Firstly, rename `.env.sample` to `.env` and fill all the fields with your data.
-It should me mentioned that `admins_gmail_addresses` is array of Google accounts email addresses which can login to the system and perform CUD operations.
+It should me mentioned that `ADMIN_GMAIL_ADDRESSES` is array of Google accounts email addresses which can login to the system and perform CUD operations, separated with a comma.

 Once you filled the config you can run the server via